Records: Village didn't disclose $190G in raises

 Most Popular

-The raises were one cause of a more than $715,000 jump in annual employee benefit expenses — all of which could mean higher tax bills, Babylon Village Mayor Ralph Scordino said.
+The raises were one cause of a more than $715,000 jump in annual employee benefit expenses — all of which could mean higher tax bills, Babylon Village Mayor Ralph Scordino said in an April interview.

 “We’ll probably have to raise taxes,” he said, although not in the coming fiscal year.